Komplex-it/ansible_role_secretserver/README.md

 1. Lookup plugin: community.general.tss

     This role is dependent on the community.general.tss lookup plugin, which is part of the community.general collection.

-  You might already have this collection installed if you are using the ansible package.
-It is not included in ansible-core.
+    You might already have this collection installed if you are using the ansible package.It is not included in ansible-core.

     To check whether it is installed, run ansible-galaxy collection list.
     To install it, use: ansible-galaxy collection install community.general.
-You need further requirements to be able to use this lookup plugin, see Requirements for details.

 2. Python dependency: python-tss-sdk